 Enhancing the Kanban framework

-In short, this is what Kanban project management looks like.
+In short, this is what project management within the Kanban framework looks like.
 It eliminates waste, by only allowing a certain flow of tasks and involves the whole team into the process by making them more responsible for the end result.

-Here at Teamhood we believe that your Kanban board can be pushed just a little bit further.
+Here at Teamhood, we believe that your Kanban board can be pushed just a little bit further.
 Thus we have introduced a second dimension to the process.
 Instead of only having tasks move from one column to the next, we offer the ability to create a separate flow for the subtasks themselves.
+We call this an advanced Kanban board.

 Once a task card is moved into the WIP column, you are able to see all the subtasks it has and create separate progress columns just for the subtasks (for example – To Do, Development, Testing, Done).
 This added functionality allows to control the flow of subtasks and see the progress.
 As well as creating a manageable feedback loop before a task is moved onto the next step.

-Kanban is a great way of working for teams that play well together and can self-govern.
-As well as for those that need flexibility and ability to change course depending on the circumstances.
-Because of this, Kanban has quickly moved past software development and found its application in engineering, design, sales and many other industries.
+The Kanban framework is a great way of working for teams that play well together and can self-govern.
+As well as for those that need flexibility and the ability to change course depending on the circumstances.
+Because of this, Agile Kanban board has quickly moved past software development and found its application in engineering, design, sales, and many other industries.
 Kanban can differentiate and grow depending on the team that is using it and the way Kanban boards differentiate from team to team is a great example of that.
+See our Kanban board examples to find how to apply this approach in different sectors or look through our Kanban board templates to start creating your own board.